Blog

 3 Steps for Thawing Pipes

-If you spot a frozen pipe, don’t rely on an internet search.
+If you spot a frozen pipe, donโt rely on an internet search.
 Call a professional at Apollo Home and follow these steps to thaw out your pipes.

-Locate the frozen section of pipe carefully.
+- Locate the Frozen Pipe: Locate the frozen section of pipe carefully.
 Check for faucets that do not produce water, and then check under the sink for a piece of pipe section that is either bulging or has frost on the exterior.

-After you have spotted the frozen pipe, open the faucet so any water you thaw can drain.
+- Open the Faucet: After you have spotted the frozen pipe, open the faucet so any water you thaw can drain.

-To thaw frozen pipes, gently heat the frozen area.
+- Start Thawing Towards the Faucet: To thaw frozen pipes, gently heat the frozen area.
 To accomplish this, apply heat with a hair dryer, an electric blanket, a heat lamp or electrical heating tape to the frozen pipe.
 Try to thaw the line closest to the faucet first to prevent pressure from building in the line.

 How to Prevent a Frozen Pipe